-A facelift procedure could be considered if you have sagging in the mid-face, deep creases under your lower eyelids or along the nose, jowls or a double chin.
+A facelift procedure could be considered if you have skin folds in the mid-face, deep creases under your lower eyelids or along the nose, jowls or a double chin.
 Candidates for facelift surgery include both men and women, and are typically between 40 and 65 years old.

 - Has deep creases below the lower eyelids and along the nose, extending to the corner of the mouth